ResByte/ResByte.github.io/_pages/about.md

 ## Education

-I completed Master course in Information Science from [NAIST](http://www.naist.jp/en/) with thesis in Robotics and Machine Learning.I did my undergraduate in Electrical Engineering from [IITJ](http://www.iitj.ac.in).
+I completed Master course in Information Science from [NAIST](http://www.naist.jp/en/) with thesis in Robotics and Machine Learning.
+I did my undergraduate in Electrical Engineering from [IITJ](http://www.iitj.ac.in) with projects in video object tracking on embedded platform.